sblanchet/pdserv/README.txt

         time a task completes an execution, the library's update() must be called, allowing the communications process to copy the newly calculated signals to the communications task.
-For example, you may have a slow running task at 10Hz, but for a particular loop you have another running at 1kHz.
+For example, you may have a slow running task at 10 Hz, but for a particular loop you have another running at 1 kHz.

         A task usually implemented as a separate thread running in a while(true) loop paced by a timer.
 Therefore, tasks have a sample time